Part of the Snowmad Sassy Business Corner: quick, blunt marketing lessons for wedding venues that want more inquiries and less nonsense.

 • What makes your approach different

-• How you’ll make their day better
+• How you will make their day better

 • Why they should trust you with their wedding